 Recruiters can help you

 Recruitment consultancies don’t only do permanent and temporary roles.
-We, for example, recruit freelance designers, copywriters, arts and heritage workers and more.
+We, for example, recruit freelance designers, copywriters and more.
 Pitching for work takes up a lot of your freelance time, but if you can find a recruiter who will source work for you, then you’ll find that you have a lot more time on your hands for doing billable work.